-If you know more about the university route to careers rather than the apprenticeship route, don't let this sway you towards dismissing apprenticeships as a second-rate option rather than a first-choice career plan for your teen.
-Apprenticeships offer the opportunity to combine study with paid employment resulting in a professional qualification.
-There are no tuition fees, the salary can cover living expenses and apprentices gain first-hand experience of the workplace.
+As a parent, you're more likely to know about the university route to careers rather than the apprenticeship route.
+You may not have personal experience of apprenticeships or even know anyone who has taken one.
+This could sway you towards dismissing apprenticeships as a second-rate option rather than a firstchoice career plan.
+Don't rule out the fact that an apprenticeship could be the right choice for your child.
+They offer the opportunity to combine study with paid employment resulting in a professional qualification.
+There are no tuition fees (these are covered by the employer and the government) and the salary can cover living expenses.

 Apprenticeships used to be associated with trade industries (such as electricians, mechanics or plumbers).
 Nowadays, apprenticeships can be taken in a wide range of industry sectors and provide entry to all types of careers, including accounting, banking, IT, law, management and television.
-Relatively new to the apprenticeship suite are "degree apprenticeships", offering an "earn while you learn" route to BSc or BA status.
-In other words, the end qualification is the same as if your child had attended university full time, the difference is that they will not have incurred any debt in tuition fees and will finish their degree with robust and transferable workplace skills.
+For students that find classroom learning difficult, or are keen to apply themselves to real-life situations rather than theory, apprenticeships offer the opportunity to go straight into the workplace and still gain qualifications along the way.
+Students that leave school at 16 could still gain degree level equivalent qualifications with the benefit of several years work experience under their belt.

-There are also options to take short term apprenticeships.
-If your teen isn't comfortable with committing to several years of further study, they can take one or two year options and still gain recognised, valuable qualifications.
+There are options to take long-term or short term apprenticeships.
+If your child is not comfortable with committing to several years of further study, they can take one or two year options and still gain recognised, valuable qualifications.
 Better still, if they change their mind and decide they wish to extend the apprenticeship to gain higher level qualifications, this is often possible.

 Taking an apprenticeship is not an easy option and competition can be fierce.
 It takes organisation and dedication to balance work, where your child will be expected to contribute to the same standards as everyone else, and study.
-Holidays are far fewer than at college or university.
-However, if they learn more easily through practical application, the work based nature of apprenticeships will suit them well and they will obtain valuable experience which will strengthen opportunities in finding rewarding work when the apprenticeship is over.
+Holidays are far fewer than at school, college or university.
+However, if they learn more easily through practical application, the work-based nature of apprenticeships will suit them well and they will obtain valuable experience which will strengthen opportunities in finding rewarding work when the apprenticeship is over.